 We aim to deal sensitively and honesty with issues of sexual orientation and gender identity and answer appropriate questions and offer support.
 We aim to deliver a fully inclusive curriculum, underpinned by an understanding of healthy relationships - no matter who that relationship is with.
 Pupils, whatever their developing sexuality, need to feel that sex and relationship education is relevant to them.
-Such issues often occur outside of PSHCE (Preston Curriculum) lesson time, e.g. from texts children are reading or TV they may discuss.
-Teachers are aware that 'incidental' teaching is key in all aspects of RSE.
+Each class has access to a set of age-appropriate story books that cover different types of relationships including LGBTQ.
+Sometimes discussions around different relationships arise outside of PSHCE (Preston Curriculum) lesson time, e.g., from texts children are independently reading or from TV programmes they may have watched.
+In these cases, teachers are aware that 'incidental' teaching may be required but will be done sensitively and at an age-appropriate level.